OF Kevin Kiermaier, Blue Jays finalize $9M, 1-year contract - WHIZ News

 The 32-year-old slumped to a .228 average with seven homers and 22 RBIs in 63 games this year in a season cut short by left hip surgery in August.
 Tampa Bay declined a $13 million option for 2023.

+“They want me manning center field out there and getting my rest when I need to,” Kiermeier said during a video news conference.
+“But there were no platoon talks or anything like that.
+It seems like it’s my job to lose, I guess you could say.

+“I’m going to do everything in my power to go out there and play Gold Glove-caliber defense and do what I can offensively to just be a nice complement to an already great offensive team.
+I’ve got a lot more left in the tank.”

-His addition provides some outfield stability after the departure of slugger Teoscar Hernández, who was traded to Seattle.
+Kiermeier’s addition followed the departure of slugger Teoscar Hernández, who was traded to Seattle.
 The Blue Jays also allowed outfielders Raimel Tapia and Bradley Zimmer to go free.

-A three-time Gold Glove winner, Kiernaier has 82 homers, 316 RBIs and 112 stolen bases over 914 games, all with Tampa Bay.
+A three-time Gold Glove winner, Kiermaier has 82 homers, 316 RBIs and 112 stolen bases over 914 games, all with Tampa Bay.

+Kiermaier said he is at about 90% as his recovery continues.
+He has resumed running, hitting and throwing.

+“Come spring training and the regular season, I’ll be ready to roll,” he said.
+“I’m ready to run around and make a lot of great things happen.”

 AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports